- Mahsa Sezavar Yeganeh

 Canadian and provincial finance ministers have traditionally presented the budget wearing new shoes.
 Its roots date back to 1960 when Donald M. Fleming observed the course after the media portrayed it as traditional.

-But in 1966, when Mitchell Sharp wore new shoes on budget day, he learned there was no tradition behind it.
-However, this tradition has continued to the current day.
+However, in 1966, when Mitchell Sharp wore new shoes on budget day, he learned there was no tradition behind it.
+However, this tradition continues to this day.

 It's one of the best days to visit Montréal on the St Patrick's Day Parade, the longest-running parade in Canada (uninterrupted since 1824).